kartikmungole/Speech-Calculator/README.md

 **Speech Calculator Using Django**
 **Overview**:
 The Speech Calculator is a Django-based web application that allows users to perform basic arithmetic operations using speech recognition and text-to-speech technologies.
 Users can interact with the application by speaking the desired operation and numbers, and the calculator will provide both visual and spoken feedback.
-It gives output in speech as well ason web page
+It gives output in speech as well as it shows output on web page.

 **Features**:
 **Text-to-Speech**: The calculator speaks out the result of the calculations.